 Texas.
 Aransas, Austin, Bastrop, Bee, Brazoria, Caldwell, Calhoun, Chambers, Colorado, DeWitt, Fayette, Fort Bend, Galveston, Goliad, Gonzales, Grimes, Hardin, Harris, Jackson, Jasper, Jefferson, Karnes, Kleberg, Lavaca, Lee, Liberty, Matagorda, Montgomery, Newton, Nueces, Orange, Polk, Refugio, Sabine, San Jacinto, San Patricio, Tyler, Victoria, Walker, Waller and Wharton.

-See Pub 976, Disaster Relief, that explains special tax law provisions for taxpayers affected by Hurricane Harvey and Tropical Storm Harvey.
+See Publication 976, Disaster Relief, that explains special tax law provisions for taxpayers affected by Hurricane Harvey and Tropical Storm Harvey.

 Taxpayers can also identify themselves to the IRS or ask hurricane-related questions by calling the special IRS disaster hotline at 866-562-5227.